dinar92/java_training/README.md

 # Java-training
-Files from lessons of java training
+Files from lessons of the "Job4j" java course.